samesense/docker-latex/README.md

 `TEXMFHOME` is located at `/root/texmf` within the container.
 Simply put your files there (in the correct hierarchy).
 And re-run `texhash` and `mktexlsr /root/texmf` so that LaTeX will find them.

+This fixes the acroread issue for OS X.